booobryyyk/editor-settings/README.md

-## 🦦opiquem's VS Code Extensions and Settings
+## 🦦opiquem's Editor Settings and Extensions

+Editors:
+- VS Code:
   - Collection of my VS Code extensions that I use for my daily development and settings.
+- Zed:
+  - Collection of my Zed settings with formatting configs.
+  - Autoinstall of extensions that I use.

-- Feel free to use it as a reference or a starting point for your own setup.
+Feel free to use it as a reference or a starting point for your own setup.